palazzem/ansible-server/README.md

     Database creation: True
     Do you want to continue? [y/N]: Y

+**Note about PostgreSQL user creation**: password is the same as the user password.

-**Note:** If you want to skip any wsgi configuration, `Your application name` should be your repository name.
+**Note about application name:** If you want to skip any wsgi configuration, `Your application name` should be your repository name.

 Manage supervisor
 -----------------